Fhujinwu/IEMask/README.md

 <a href="https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9811396">
 IEMask R-CNN: Information-enhanced Mask R-CNN</a>"

+## Note
+The code will be published soon, if you need it urgently, please contact us by email.

 ## Citation
 If you use IEMask R-CNN in your research, please cite our coming TBD paper.
 ```text